 What is Project Management Plan?

-Project Management Plan of a project describes detailed planning of what needs to be done throughout the project to complete the project successfully and meet the project objectives.
+This plan describes detailed planning of what needs to be done throughout the project to complete the project successfully and meet the project objectives.

-Project Management plan includes series of plans.
+This plan includes series of plans.
 This is mainly because of iterations and baselines.
 Because the actual work will not go as planned no matter how perfect your plan is.
 Based on variations, changes or actual work, re-planning and respectively re-iteration of the plans might be needed.
 So these can cause to take new baselines in a project.

 What does Project Management Plan include?